neno-lab/login-page-jquerry/README.md

-This is an app which I made using only jQuerry library.
+This is an app which I made by using only jQuerry library.